spatialos/gdk-for-unity/docs/workflows/monobehaviour/interaction/commands/world-commands.md

             Callback);
 ```

-Where `Callback` have the following signature:
+Where `Callback` has the following signature:

 ```csharp
 void Callback(WorldCommands.EntityQuery.ReceivedResponse response)